 Sufferers report experiencing anxiety not only in advance of social contact, but again afterwards, when you are likely to spend hours ruminating on how the situation went, painfully analysing every gory detail and feeling hugely uncomfortable.

 Sadly one common coping strategy is avoidance, and many sufferers are compelled to cut themselves off from people, even avoiding social situations altogether if they can.
 But this avoidance leads to feelings of isolation, loneliness and possibly depression.
-Every client I’ve met with social anxiety has, deep-down, wanted to get closer to others, to stop hiding and feel comfortable, but thought that this was not how their life was to be.
+In our experience, every client with social anxiety has, deep-down, wanted to get closer to others, to stop hiding and feel comfortable, but thought that this was not how their life was to be.

 CBT asks the question, what if there isn’t a flaw?
 Or if it’s there, it’s something so barely perceptible that no one really cares about it?

 CBT asks the question, what if there isn’t a flaw?
 Or if it’s there, it’s something so barely perceptible that no one really cares about it?
 If this were true, you could take the risk of being you, of being authentic, allowing yourself to relax and enjoy social situations.
-Sounds amazing, I know, and using CBT I’ve seen many life-long, socially anxious clients turn their lives around.
+Sounds amazing doesn’t it, and using CBT we’ve seen many life-long, socially anxious clients turn their lives around.

 This is because CBT focuses on changing the key maintaining factors that keep social anxiety going:

-Social anxiety is changeable and in my experience, the vast majority of clients make marked progress.
+Social anxiety is changeable and in our experience, the vast majority of clients make marked progress.
 Get in touch to see if you could benefit from CBT for social anxiety disorder.